hotmeshio/sdk-typescript/README.md

 ## Building Pipelines with State

-HotMesh treats pipelines as long-lived records, not ephemeral jobs.
+HotMesh treats pipelines as long-lived records.
 Every pipeline run is stateful, resumable, and traceable.

 ### Setup a Data Pipeline